 Securing financing is your next step and there are plenty of ways to raise capital:

-Bank and SBA loans are probably the best option, other than friends and family, for funding a hot shot business.
+Bank and SBA loans are probably the best options, other than friends and family, for funding a hot shot business.
 You might also try crowdfunding if you have an innovative concept.

 Starting a hot shot business requires obtaining a number of licenses and permits from local, state, and federal governments.
 You’ll need to obtain your Operating Authority, also known as an MC number, from the Federal Motor Carrier Safety Administration (FMCSA).
 Also, liability insurance is mandatory to activate your MC number.